eliaskosunen/varuna-llvm-binutils/README.md

 # llvm-binutils

 LLVM binary utilities for the Varuna compiler.
-These are provided with the compiler so clients don't have to install LLVM to compile Varuna programs
+These are provided with the compiler so clients don't have to install LLVM to compile Varuna programs.

+This repository contains the following LLVM binary utilities: llc, llvm-as, llvm-dis, llvm-lto and opt.

 ## Installing